Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 $$ P_c(T_0, T_{tenor}) = \frac{1}{1 + r_{fair}\cdot \tau(T_0,T_{tenor},dc)  }$$

 This process should be repeated for every one-coupon term.
-For instance for a SOFR Swap, the terms are $tenor\in \left\{ 1W, 2W, 3W, 1M, 2M, 3M, 4M, 5M, 6M, 9M, 10M, 11M,1Y \right\}$.
+For instance for a SOFR Swap, the terms are $tenor\in \left ( 1W, 2W, 3W, 1M, 2M, 3M, 4M, 5M, 6M, 9M, 10M, 11M,1Y \right )$.
 Note that the floating leg, because it accrues interests at the same rate it discounts them, the present value of the leg is $1$.

 **Step 02 - Multiple-coupons swap, only one discount factor unknown**